jksan33/BuzzBets/contribute.md

 # To Contribute
-### Please submit ideas or features on this document
+### Please submit ideas for improvement to this document

 -Graphs
 -Multiple Tabs